ianrenton/ianrenton.com/blog/_drafts/2025-07-13-52-week-ham-radio-challenge-roundup-weeks-25-28.md

 ### Week 25 (16-22 Jun): Locate local noise sources in your shack/flat/house. {#week25}

+Sadly this is another opt-out one for me.
+[I had a go at this last year](/blog/shack-qrm-hunt-2024-edition/) and improved things quite a bit, but never managed to reach a level as low as I'd like&mdash;it's one of the reasons I like portable operating so much.
+Unfortunately, during this challenge week I wasn't able to find any time where I was home alone and without needing to have the washing machine on, so I wasn't able to do the usual task of turning the household power off then turning things back on in stages.

+Challenge week 36 is "Operate your whole station from battery power for one day", so maybe I'll revisit this one later in the year and attempt the two challenges in parallel.

 ### Week 26 (23-29 Jun): Observe the solar data such as sunspot number, flux, K and A values over the week. {#week26}

 Unlike [previous "data gathering" challenges](/blog/52-week-ham-radio-challenge-roundup-weeks-13-16/#week15) where the data has been limited by the time I could spend in front of a radio, I wanted a complete data set for this one.
 Conveniently, on the [OARC](https://www.oarc.uk/) Discord server we have a bot which posts those common propagation report images from [HamQSL.com](https://www.hamqsl.com/) every 6 hours.